HedgeApple/etl_homeworik/README.md

 # Solution
 ## Idea
-The idea behind this implementation is that any part of the code can be used to analize others files.
+The underlying concept behind this implementation is that any part of the code can be used to analyze other files.
+This idea arise due to the various formats in which information could appear, given the multiple clients and sources of information.
 * The mapper can be changed totally to map new files, or can me modified a little by the methods.

 * The `DataTransformer` class will handle the transformation over the dataframes and will hold the changes for each column based on the transformations registered.